 “No single issue is more important today than the study of the intersection of war, failed states, terrorism, and economic cataclysms—and more importantly, the response that the design of policies directed toward forming a more peaceful world will have,” Tom Pearson says.

 As accomplished business leaders, Tom and Tim Pearson have learned the critical significance of rigorous, fact-based analysis serving as the foundation to inform effective decision-making.

 The University of Chicago announced a landmark $100 million gift from The Thomas L. Pearson and The Pearson Family Members Foundation to create The Pearson Institute for the Study and Resolution of Global Conflicts and The Pearson Global Forum at Harris Public Policy.
 Equal to the second largest gift in the history of the University of Chicago, the gift places the University and Harris Public Policy at the forefront of global conflict resolution.
 The Pearson Institute fills a critical gap in identifying new strategies rooted in innovative and data-driven research approaches and acts as a driving force in transforming how we understand and approach global conflicts.

 The Pearson Institute awarded its first five Pearson Fellowships and awarded a grant to fund the PhD work of its first Pearson Scholar.

-The University appointed economist and political scientist Christopher Blattman as the Ramalee E. Pearson Professor of Global Conflict Studies and Oeindrila Dube as the Philip K. Pearson Professor of Global Conflict Studies.
+The University appointed Christopher Blattman as the Ramalee E. Pearson Professor of Global Conflict Studies and Oeindrila Dube as the Philip K. Pearson Professor of Global Conflict Studies.

 The University appointed acclaimed political economy scholar and University Professor James Robinson as the Reverend Dr. Richard L. Pearson Professor of Global Conflict Studies and institute director of The Pearson Institute for the Study and Resolution of Global Conflicts.